jonnonz1/nz-statute-book/acts/public/1983/arms-act-1983.md

 [Repealed]

 ### 74D Regulations providing for transitional matters relating to Arms Legislation Act 2020
-(1) The Governor-General may, by Order in Council made on the recommendation of the Minister of Police, make regulations— (a) providing transitional and savings provisions concerning the coming into force of the amendment Act that may be in addition to, or in substitution for, the transitional and savings provisions in Part 2 of Schedule 1:
+(1) The Governor-General may, by Order in Council made on the recommendation of the responsible Minister, make regulations— (a) providing transitional and savings provisions concerning the coming into force of the amendment Act that may be in addition to, or in substitution for, the transitional and savings provisions in Part 2 of Schedule 1:
   (b) providing that (subject to any conditions specified in the regulations), during a specified transitional period,—
     (i) specified provisions of this Act (including definitions or transitional and savings provisions) do not apply (or apply with modifications or additions):